 Number of Kayaks

-The best solution for that scenario would probably be portable stands with a tarp covering.
-But if you have 3-4 kayaks to store, putting them all up on stands is going to be prohibitive in terms of both cost of the stand and space in your yard.
+The best solution would probably be portable stands with a tarp covering.
+However, if you have 3-4 kayaks to store, putting them all up on stands is going to be prohibitive in terms of both cost, and space in your yard.

-So think about how many kayaks you need to store before settling on a solution.
-As you start to store more kayaks, a wall-mounted or freestanding rack begins to make more sense because they’ll save space and give you just one place to cover or wrap your kayaks.
+Think about how many kayaks you need to store before settling on a solution.
+As you start to store more kayaks, a wall-mounted or freestanding rack begins to make more sense.
+This is because they’ll save space and give you just one place to cover or wrap your kayaks.

 Yard Space